Jay BreakstoneCEO & Founder

 Welcome to the inaugural blog entry in Liqid's Tech Talk series with the experts at GestaltIT, one of the industry's favorite publications focused on enterprise technology.
 Liqid is very pleased to be taking part.
 Next week, the Gestalt IT editorial team will provide their thoughts on the topic as this crisis continues to unfold.

 The fallout after Intel's acknowledgement of the Meltdown and Spectre chip vulnerabilities, revealed just in time for the New Year, was swift, unrelenting, and well reported.
 This is not surprising.
-The chips responsible for these crises are in nearly every modern computer, and the global impact is potentially staggering.
+The chips responsible for these crises are in nearly every modern processor, and the global impact is potentially staggering.

-The news has caused understandable chaos across several sectors affected: outraging the IT community, yet again rattling consumers uneasy about their digital identities and sensitive data being compromised, and prompting U.S. House Energy and Commerce Committee members to reach out to CEOs of leading tech firms with questions on the nature and scope of the vulnerabilities.
+The news has caused understandable chaos across several sectors affected: outraging the IT community, yet again rattling consumers uneasy about their digital identities and sensitive data being compromised, forcing U.S. House Energy and Commerce Committee members to reach out to CEOs of leading tech firms with questions on the nature and scope of the vulnerabilities.

-Fixing the problem is one of the major difficulties of Meltdown and Spectre, as computing performance could take hits of up to 25 percent according to Intel, though initial testing with patches suggests processing speeds will be reduced as little as seven percent or as high as 42 depending on the application, with those running Windows servers taking the bigger hit.
+Fixing the problem is one of the major difficulties of Meltdown and Spectre, as infrastructure performance could take hits of up to 25 percent according to Intel, though initial testing with patches suggests data speeds will be reduced as little as seven percent or as high as 42 depending on the application, with those running Windows servers taking the bigger hit.
 Though much uncertainty remains about how these newly disclosed vulnerabilities will affect business overall, the performance figures suggest the potential to take billions out of the global economy due to lost productivity, unplanned infrastructure upgrades and other unforeseen circumstances possibly affecting growth for many years unless a satisfactory solution is found.

 Complicating matters, Intel was forced to ask its customers to cease patching activities due to the erratic rebooting of computers and causing other "unpredictable" behavior.
 Obviously this has further eroded industry and market confidence that Intel can solve the problem in a timely and effective fashion.